alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 21. How to protect private information?
 22. What is main difference between SQL and NoSQL?
 23. What is transaction isolation level?
+24. What is difference between partition key and index in MongoDB?

 JavaScript and Angular, React